molspace/FastMVS_experiments/README.md

-# Fast-MVSNet
+# Fast-MVSNet Experiment

+This is a modified version of Fast-MVSNet with the addition of gt_depth dimension (2x downscaled & 4x upscaled) directly into the input images.

-PyTorch implementation of our CVPR 2020 paper:
+Based on CVPR 2020 paper:

 [Fast-MVSNet: Sparse-to-Dense Multi-View Stereo With Learned Propagation and Gauss-Newton Refinement](https://arxiv.org/pdf/2003.13017.pdf)